akeneo/pim-docs/cookbook/teamwork_assistant/add_project_remover.rst

 .. _reference: ../../reference/activity_manager/catalog_impact.html

 Several catalog updates can have an impact on project integrity.
 In this case we need to remove the impacted projects.
 Akeneo PIM already manages its own catalog updates.
-The list is available in Activity Manager reference_ part.
+The list is available in Teamwork Assistant reference_ part.

 How does It Work?
 _________________

-A subscriber handles catalog structure updates by listening to ``Akeneo\Component\StorageUtils\StorageEvents::POST_SAVE`` and ``Akeneo\Component\StorageUtils\StorageEvents::PRE_REMOVE`` on all entities and by dispatching them to the ``PimEnterprise\Component\ActivityManager\Remover\ChainedProjectRemover``.
+A subscriber handles catalog structure updates by listening to ``Akeneo\Component\StorageUtils\StorageEvents::POST_SAVE`` and ``Akeneo\Component\StorageUtils\StorageEvents::PRE_REMOVE`` on all entities and by dispatching them to the ``PimEnterprise\Component\TeamworkAssistant\Remover\ChainedProjectRemover``.
 This chained project remover contains all project removers and guesses which one has the responsibility to handle both the entity and the action it received.

 A `ProjectRemover` has the responsibility to find and to remove all projects impacted by an entity and action pair.